gyalmo/gyalmo/README.md

 <br/>
 <br/>

 - ✨ A tech savvy Community Manager with interest in Community Building, Open Source, and Inspiring People.
 My goal is to break the stereotypes, hesitations and problems faced by       Students by being a part of a Community.
-- ❤  Learning Gatsby
 - 🎉 I’m currently learning Web Development and Software Development life cycle .
 - 📫 How to reach me: [Twitter - @Shruty71630223](https://twitter.com/Shruty71630223) , [Instagram - @gyalmo__](https://www.instagram.com/gyalmo__/)
 - 🌐 https://www.hackforchange.co.in/